About The CyberHub Trust

 The Trust works with, and is advised, by government bodies, including the National Crime Agency (NCA) and the National Cyber Security Centre’s (NCSC) CyberFirst Programme.

-In addition, as part of the Work & Learn activity, apprentices, people wishing to re-skill, or military personnel wishing to return to productive civilian life, can receive appropriate education and on-the-job training.
+In addition, as part of the Work & Learn activity, apprentices, people wishing to up-skill or re-skill, or military personnel wishing to return to productive civilian life, can receive appropriate education and on-the-job training.
 The Trust also provides Secure Operations Centres within FE Colleges, where students can work alongside experienced Tier-3 cyber security professionals, receiving formal training as well as experience.
 The SOCs will operate as Cyber Centres of Excellence, not only providing shadowing and work experience opportunities, but also providing Employer Services to local businesses with Cyber Security and cyber testing services.

 The CyberHub Trust is a new concept in Cyber Security.